 At the end of the tax allowance form were the words, "I hereby certify that all the information contained herein is true to the best of my knowledge and belief and that I will pay the taxes for which I have received tax allowance payments from the Fund."
 Geithner signed the form.
 He accepted the allowance payment.
 He didn't pay the tax.
 For several years in a row.

 According to an analysis released by the Senate Finance Committee, Geithner "wrote contemporaneous checks to the IRS and the State of Maryland for estimated [income] tax payments" that jibed exactly with his IMF statements.
 But he didn't write checks for the self-employment tax allowance.
 Then, according to the committee analysis, "he filled out, signed and submitted an annual tax allowance request worksheet with the IMF that states, ‘I wish to apply for tax allowance of U.S. Federal and State income taxes and the difference between the "self-employed" and "employed" obligation of the U.S. Social Security tax which I will pay on my Fund income."

-"These are huge times.
+Republican Sen. Lindsey Graham, who had briefed the president-elect, along with VP-elect Joe Biden, on their trip to the Middle East in the office earlier, was on hand to offer some Republican response."These are huge times.
 Now is not the time to think in small political terms," Graham told reporters, "I don't see any desire by the Republican Party to play gotcha on something like this.
 We need a new secretary of treasury who understands where this country is at financially and has a game plan to move forward.
 I think he's the right guy."